versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Worker.md

 </div>

 <div markdown="1" class="note warn">
-This should never happens (if it happens, it's a bug).
+This should never happens.
+If it happens, it's a bug.
+Please report it following these [instructions](/support/#crashes-in-mediasoup-get-a-core-dump).
 </div>

 ```javascript